davideaguglia/folio/README.md

 - **Investments** — track stocks, ETFs, crypto and more; search by ticker symbol or ISIN for live price lookup; portfolio breakdown chart
 - **Budget** — monthly spending limits per category with colour-coded progress bars
 - **Reports** — 12-month income/expense bar chart, category breakdown, net worth history
-- **Accounts** — Checking, Savings, Cash and Credit Card accounts with live balance
 - **Dark mode** — toggle dark/light theme, persisted across sessions
-- **CSV export** — export all transactions to a file in your Downloads folder
 - **100% offline** — all data lives in a local SQLite database on your device

 ---